Great Plains Jazz Festival

 The Great Plains Jazz Festival features nationally renowned adjudicators, clinicians and guest artists.
 The festival is designed to be an educational experience for band directors and students from middle school through college.
 Ensembles perform for written and recorded comments and then proceed to a different room for a clinic from one of the adjudicators.
 In addition to the individualized clinic that each band receives, participants also have the opportunity to attend general clinic sessions presented by guest artists and adjudicators.
 The highlight of the festival is the opportunity to hear professional jazz concerts for free or greatly reduced prices.
 Jazz artists that have recently appeared at the Great Plains Jazz Festival include Bela Fleck, Doc Severinsen, Diane Schuur, the Jim Widner Big Band, the New Orleans Jazz Orchestra, Jim Pugh, Marvin Stamm, Hubert Laws, and the Blue Note 7 featuring Ravi Coltrane and Nicholas Payton.

-2016 Great Plains Jazz Festival featuring the Brubeck Brothers
+2016 Great Plains Jazz Festival featuring the Brubeck Brothers and the Omaha Big Band with Justin Kisor

 - Friday Festival Participants will perform at the University of Nebraska at Omaha Strauss Performing Arts Center Recital Hall and Thompson Alumni Center.